fturati/inventree-cab-plugin/README.md

 ## Printing Options

 When select stock items to print labels for, can select a label template.
-On InvenTree administration page can upload new label template e.g., Stock Item Label (in dev environment at http://localhost:8000/admin/label/stockitemlabel/).
+On InvenTree administration page can upload new label template e.g., Stock Item Label (in dev. environment at http://localhost:8000/admin/label/stockitemlabel/).

-Here can click on `ADD STOCK ITEM LABEL`, give the label a name, select a file and configure the other desired parameters like the width and height then save.
+Here can click on `ADD STOCK ITEM LABEL`, give the label a name, select a file and configure the other desired parameters like the width and height, then save.

 An example jscript is shown below.
-Upload it to as html label file as described above.
+Upload it as an html label template to inventree as described above.

 For other examples can refer to the Programming cab printer PDF that can be found online e.g. from cab [website](https://www.cab.de/media/pushfile.cfm?file=3963).
 There is also a jscript programming manual available from cab website.